FutuRaM-Project/FutuRaM-Model-Docs/docs/setup.rst

 Then activate it as in the previous section.

-Install the package (works also in conda environments)
+Install the package
 ------------------------------------------------------

-Once you have activated the virtual environment, you can install the package by running the following command in the terminal:
+(works also in conda environments, but you have to use 'pip install ./src') Once you have activated the virtual environment, you can install the package by running the following command in the terminal:

 .. code-block:: bash